FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 ## Library Values

-**Library Values** are essentially variables created by a library publisher and intended to be set by the library consumer.
+**Library values** are essentially variables created and used by a library publisher and intended to have their values set by the library consumer.
 These values allow library publishers to create configurable variables that are useful in different contexts, such as API keys, global settings, or other project-specific configurations.
 These values allow consumers to input specific data required for the library to function properly in their project.

 For example, If someone has built a library that uses OpenAI API, they would define a Library Value for the OpenAI API key.
 As the consumer of the library, when you import, you must provide your own API key to ensure the library functions properly.

 By using Library Values, the publisher allows consumers to adapt the library to their own configurations without hardcoding sensitive or project-specific data, like API keys, into the library itself.

-### Create Library Values
+### Create Library Values as Publisher

 The publisher defines the variable name, data type (e.g., string, enum), whether the variable is nullable, and an optional default value.